USS AFDB-2: World War II

 The ABSD-2 floating drydock departed 2 May 1944 and made the voyage across the Pacific Ocean in convoys.
 USS ABSD-2 sections arrived 22 June 1944 and then were reassembled at Espiritu Santo Naval Base, Espiritu Santo, New Hebrides (now Vanuatu), in the South Pacific Ocean.
 Once assembled on 13 September 1944 she was moved for operation at Seeadler Harbor (also called Port Seeadler), at Admiralty Islands in the Bismarck Archipelago, to the north of New Guinea also called the Manus Islands, after the largest island there at Manus Naval Base.
 USS ABSD-2 sister ship USS ABSD-4 also worked at Seeadler Harbor during the war.
 ABSD-2 repaired the large ships in the US Navy and United Kingdom's Royal Navy during World War II.
-Able to lift 90,000 tons ABSD-2 could raise large ships like, aircraft carriers, battleships, cruisers, and large auxiliary ships, out of the water for repair below the ship's waterline.
+Able to lift 90,000 tons ABSD-2 could raise large ships like aircraft carriers, battleships, cruisers, and large auxiliary ships, out of the water for repair below the ship's waterline.
 She was also used to repair multiple smaller ships at the same time.
 Ships in continuous use during war need repair both from wear and from war damage from naval mine and torpedoes.
 Rudders and propellers are best serviced on dry docks.
 Without ABSD-2 and her sister ships at remote locations, months could be lost in ships returning to a home port for repair.
-ABSD-2 had provisions for the repair crew, such bunk beds, meals, and laundry.
+ABSD-2 had provisions for the repair crew, such as bunk beds, meals, and laundry.
 ABSD-2 had power stations, ballast pumps, repair shops, machine shops, and mess halls to be self-sustaining.
-ABSD-2 had two rail track moveable cranes able to lift tons of material and parts for removing damaged parts and install new parts.
+ABSD-2 had two rail track moveable cranes able to lift tons of material and parts for removing damaged parts and installing new parts.